bbauska/2025/README.md

 Musk's fucking Tesla Motors is fascist
 (a company he stole and did not create)

 Drump's lies are FOR the MAGA.
 Against the other 60% of Americans.
-Or 70^%.
+Or 70%.
 Depending on who did the survey.

+Attack science and become an oligarch.
+You can NOT disprove science.
+It's fucking science.
+There is no MORE truth than that.
+But if you do you are brainwashed.
+You're a MAGA idiot.
+I have no time for you.
+Ever again.
+Never.
+Fuck you and your LIES!